hoz-map/DH151-group-project-temporary/UpdatedProposal.md

   <img width="600" src="https://user-images.githubusercontent.com/62718306/116009203-2f539500-a5e6-11eb-9715-f122a32c253f.png">
 </p>

-We aim to segregate the different topics by using a color scheme to split up the different topics.
+We also aim to segregate the different topics by using a color scheme to split up the different topics.
 Each section will likely include a map and an explanation that explains the mechanics of the map better.